em3ndez/tiny-web-server/README.md

 ### Two End-points within a path

-Here's an example of defining two endpoints within a single path using Tiny:
+Here's an example of defining two endpoints within a single path using Tiny.
+Paths this way, were the reason for creating Tiny.

 ```java
 Tiny.WebServer server = new Tiny.WebServer(Tiny.Config.create().withWebPort(8080)) {{